numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 **Key Concepts:**

-- Goals:
-    - Goal 1: Formal definition of a derivative
-    - Goal 2: (ε, δ) definition of limits
-    - Goal 3: L'Hôpital's rule

 - The formal definition of a derivative:
     - When we have a function f(x), to think about its derivative at a particular imput, say at x=2, we imagine nudging that input a little dx and looking at the resulting change to the output, df
-    - The ratio df/dx, the rise/run slope between the starting point and the nudged point, is almost what the derivative is; but the actual derivative is whatever this ratio approaches as dx approaches 0:
+    - The ratio Δf/Δx (or [f(2+dx) - f(2)]/dx), the rise/run slope between the starting point and the nudged point, is almost what the derivative is; but the actual derivative is whatever this ratio approaches as dx approaches 0
-        - df/dx(2), dx -> 0
+        - Using Δf/Δx notation, as the df/dx notation already implies the limit has been taken
     - The nudge to the output df, is the difference between f at the starting input plus dx, and f at the starting input; the change to the output caused by dx:
         - (f(2+dx) - f(2)) / dx, dx -> 0
     - To express that we want to find what this ratio approaches as dx approaches 0, we write "lim" for limit, with "dx -> 0" below it
     - We almost never see terms with a lowercase dx inside a limit expression like this; the standard is to use the variable "Δx", or often "h"
-    - Terms with the lowercase d in the typical derivative expression have the idea of a limit already build in (the idea that dx is supposed to eventually go to 0), whereas Δx or h write out the limit process explicitly:
+    - Terms with the lowercase d in the typical derivative expression have the idea of a limit already built in (the idea that dx is supposed to eventually go to 0), whereas Δx or h write out the limit process explicitly:
         - df/dx(2) = lim h->0 (f(2+h) - f(2)) / h
     - This is the formal definition of the derivative
     - The paradoxical idea of an infinitely small change: